-- 3 points (A) = asks good questions and provides valuable insights; very familiar with cases and reading materials. - 2 points (B) = volunteers comments or questions on a regular basis; fairly familiar with the cases and reading materials. - 1 point (C) = participates infrequently in class discussions and comments/questions/answers reflect inadequate case and reading preparation. - 0 points (F) = makes no contribution, negative contribution, or not in attendance; arrives late to class or leaves early.
+- 2 points (A) = asks good questions and provides valuable insights; very familiar with cases and reading materials. - 1 points (B) = volunteers comments or questions on a regular basis; fairly familiar with the cases and reading materials. - 0 point (C) = participates infrequently in class discussions and comments/questions/answers reflect inadequate case and reading preparation.

 Students must arrive on time and be present during the entire class period to get participation credit.
-Your overall participation grade for the course will be an average of all participation grades assigned by the instructor.
+Your overall participation grade for the course will be an average of all participation grades assigned by the instructor and team participation evaluation.